Statutory Warning: If you are NOT a fan of King Khan, please refrain from reading my post :p

 The pages of my diaries were usually filled with the recycled versions of romantic dialogues (I was studying in a girl’s school, so I had to quench my thirst of dating someone, falling in love, as well as break up, by daydreaming and penning them down in my personal diary).

-At times, I fell in love with myself, reading my own letters and poems. ( I have recently discovered, it to be the effect of being under the influence of ego ideal, whereby one part of myself actually identified myself too much, with the character of Rahul, who falls in love in my other self.)
+At times, I fell in love with myself, reading my own letters and poems. ( I have recently discovered, it to be the effect of being under the influence of ego ideal, whereby one part of myself actually identified too much, with the character of Rahul, who falls in love with my other self.)

 Sounds too clichéd huh?

 Not only that, my obsession for Bollywood, and most importantly the character of Rahul Malhotra went to an extent, that I even searched for people named Rahul to find, the similarities they had with the onscreen ‘Rahuls’ and’ Rajs.’
 As a result, I became obsessed with Rediff Bol and Yahoo Messenger at that point of time.

-But, none seemed to be perfect for the name, as much as the Rahul onscreen!
+But, none seemed to be perfect for the name, as much as the onscreen Rahul!
 So, I preferred to sink in my own fantastic world, whereby my personal diary bears the testimony of my dumbness :-P.